department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert-expandable.md

 ## Accessibility considerations

-Icon: Must provide alternative text (use sr-only text or an aria-label) so screen readers have an equivalent understanding of the purpose/nature of the message
+* Icon: Must provide alternative text (use sr-only text or an aria-label) so screen readers have an equivalent understanding of the purpose/nature of the message

-Heading: e.g. "Facility closed" should be one heading level below its parent
+* Heading: e.g. "Facility closed" should be one heading level below its parent
+* A single notification always needs a minimum of one Heading component as its content.
+* Heading in a notification should include a maximum of 80 characters.
+* Paragraph in a notification should include a maximum of 120 characters.

 ## Research